LCA-CI-builds-repair/lightly/docs/source/docker/integration/dagster_aws.rst

 Introduction
 --------------
 Data collection and pre-processing pipelines have become more and more automated in the recent years.
-The Lightly Worker can take on a crucial role in such a pipeline as it can reliably filter out redundant images and corrupted images with high throughput.
+The Lightly Worker can take on a crucial role in such a pipeline as it can reliably filter out redundant images and corrupted images withupon certain events, or deploy it to an [AWS EC2 or GCP GCE](https://docs.dagster.io/deployment).high throughput.

 This guide shows how to write a simple automated data pre-processing pipeline which performs the following steps: